Duties & Responsibilities

 The Department of Public Works often generates waste fill materials from its excavation operations.
 This would include clean dirt, stone, and rocks.
 The value of these materials are nominal and finding disposal sites close to the work site is the most economical way to handle this excavated material.

-If Ontario County residents would like access to these materials, please e-mail our front office at Public Works: DPW Website.
+If Ontario County residents would like access to these materials, please e-mail us at the address found in the contact information on this page.

 Permit Requirements & Registration